mmallicoat/marshallmallicoat.com/content/land-acknowledgement.rst

 Introduction
 ------------

-Sometime in 2018, I came across the website of game designer Avery Alder.
+Sometime in 2018, I came across the website of game designer `Avery Alder`_.
 I noticed that she described where she lived as "in the Slocan Valley, in Sinixt and Ktunaxa Territory," and not as "British Columbia, Canada."